dazzle-php/event/README.md

 ## Description

-Dazzle Event provides classes to implement event-based architecture in any application.
+Dazzle Event is a library which purpose is to provide all of the tools that are required to implement event-based architecture in any application.
+It delivers classes and interfaces designed specifically for that exact purpose and is designed to be easy to work with, efficient and effective.

 ## Feature Highlights

-Event features:
+Dazzle Event features:

-* Support for working with events, dispatchers and handlers,
+* Support for working with events, event-dispatchers and event-handlers,
+* Support for synchronous events,
 * Support for asynchronous events using loop,
 * Built-in event handlers,
 * Built-in expanded interfaces for attaching listeners and managing events propagation,